Iowa Practice Tests for Your Driver’s License

-How should you study?
-Well, your first step is to get the latest version of the Iowa Driver’s Manual.
-When you’ve studied the handbook, you can use these practice tests to check your progress and level of readiness.
+Start by getting the latest version of the Iowa Driver’s Manual.
+When you’ve read it, you should use these practice tests to check your progress and level of readiness.

-The passing score in Iowa is 80 percent, which means you should be able to answer at least 20 questions correctly.
-It is a good idea to aim a little higher on a practice test.
-Take enough tests to make sure you can reach a score of 92 percent or more.
+The passing score in Iowa is 80 percent, which means you should answer at least 20 of 25 practice questions correctly.
+Take enough practice tests to make sure you can reach a score of 92 percent or more.
 It gives you a good margin when going for the real thing.

-- You must also take the test when required to get an Iowa license and your out-of-state license is invalid or expired (over one year).
+- If you have an out-of-state license that is invalid or expired (over one year).

-- Tests are also required when your license has been revoked and you apply for a new license.
+- When your license has been revoked and you apply for a new license.

 Remember, when you move to Iowa and wish to drive, you must apply for an Iowa license.
 If you have an out-of-state license valid for the same driving privilege you are applying for in Iowa, the knowledge and driving tests are usually waived.

 The Purpose of the Written Test

-The purpose of the official knowledge exam is to verify how well you know and understand highway signs and Iowa traffic laws.
+The official Iowa MVD knowledge exam will determine how well you know and understand highway signs and Iowa traffic laws.

 Iowa DOT offers computer-based tests for both permits and driver’s licenses.
 A traditional written test on paper may still be available in some locations.